MBAH HPAI logo

 WHAT IS AVIAN INFLUENZA (AI)?

 Avian influenza is a disease caused by avian (bird) influenza (flu) Type A viruses.
-These viruses occur naturally among wild aquatic birds (such as ducks, gulls, and shorebirds) worldwide and can infect domestic poultry (such as chickens, turkeys, quail, and geese) through their mucous, saliva, or feces.
+These viruses occur naturally among wild aquatic birds (such as ducks, gulls, and shorebirds) worldwide and can infect domestic poultry (such as chickens, turkeys, quail, and geese) through their mucus, saliva, or feces.

 N